microsoft/workshop-library/README.md

 Welcome to the [Next Generation Team's Workshop Library](presentation.pptx), built by Cloud Advocates and their colleagues in partnership with Microsoft Student Ambassadors.
 In this repo, you'll find grab-and-go resources to help you host your own workshop.

 [![Workshop Library overview ](https://img.youtube.com/vi/tylrSBnjHGo/0.jpg)](https://youtu.be/tylrSBnjHGo "Workshop Library overview - Click to Watch!")
-> 🎥 Click the image above to learn how to deliver this workshop
+> 🎥 Click the image above to learn how to deliver a workshop from this library

 # Prepared Workshops